alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 ![loaded_data_powerbi](assets/img/prject2_data_loaded-powerbi.png)

 #### DAX measures
-Measures Table: I constructed a table with all the essential measures for the analysis, employing DAX formulas to develop these metrics.
+I constructed a table with all the essential measures for the analysis, employing DAX formulas to develop these metrics.

 | Measure | Description | DAX code |
 | :--- | :--- | :--- |